Aikatsu Planet!

 Aikatsu Planet! (アイカツプラネット！, Aikatsu Puranetto!) is an arcade collectible card game in Bandai's Data Carddass line of machines, which launched in December 2020.
+It is the successor to the Aikatsu on Parade!
 Unlike the previous series of arcade games, it revolves around using collectible swing cards for the idol battle stage.

-A hybrid live-action Tokusatsu drama/anime television adaptation by BN Pictures aired from January 10 to June 27, 2021.
+A hybrid live-action Tokusatsu drama / anime television adaptation by BN Pictures aired from January 10 to June 27, 2021.

 A sequel film, Aikatsu Planet!
 The Movie was released on July 15, 2022.

 Plot

 An ordinary first-year student at the private academy Seirei Private High School named Mao Otoha is in a place of Meisa Hinata, who suddenly disappeared, taking the avatar of Aikatsu Planet!'s top idol Hana to begin her idol activities However, Mao's new role as Hana is a secret kept from everyone else.

 In the adored virtual world of "Aikatsu Planet!", real life idols can become an avatar.
 Mao, who assume the role as Hana, uses "Swing Card" with her chosen "Dressia" to put on a dress, and begins the world of intense Battle Stages with her rivals.
 Along with her best friend Shiori Motoya, model Ruli Tamaki, as well as senior Kyōko Umekōji, they aim to be top idols together.